UN chief says the world is in a new era marked by the highest major power competition in decades

 The “New Agenda for Peace” is one of several policy papers the secretary-general is urging all countries to consider before the Summit of the Future he has called in September 2024, where the U.N. hopes a new vision for the coming years reflecting the world today that preserves multilateralism will be adopted.

 After Guterres’ presentation, many countries voiced initial reactions to the proposed agenda with generally strong support from the European Union and others.
-But Egypt said some proposals are too ambitious and Russia warned against interference in internal affairs and objecting to the agenda’s emphasis on human rights and calling its approach to climate controversial.
+But Egypt said some proposals are too ambitious and Russia warned against interference in internal affairs and objected to the agenda’s emphasis on human rights and called its approach to climate controversial.